cran-task-views/Epidemiology/Epidemiology.md

 - `r pkg("epiCo")`: Tools for visualization and characterization of vector-borne disease outbreaks, with a specific focus on the Colombian context.
-- `r pkg("sivirep")`: Automated reports for the analysis of surveillance data from the SIVIGILA (Sistema Nacional de Vigilancia en Salud Pública) in Colombia.
-In the process, many functions for data cleaning, manipulation, and visualization are used under the hood.
-These functions are also exported and can be used outside of the automated reports.
 - `r pkg("ATQ")`: Framework for early detection of epidemics using school absenteeism data, based on
   [Vanderkruk et al. (2023)](https://doi.oirg/10.1186/s12889-023-15747-z).